 Vending carts are a Retail Sales and Service use.
 They’re subject to all regulations regarding that use.
 Zoning Code requirements for vehicles also apply to vending carts.
 They may also have accessory uses such as storage, garbage enclosures, or bathrooms.

 If you plan to put a vending cart on private property, check to see if the zoning on the site allows retail sales and service uses.
-To research zoning, enter the address on Portland Maps or call the Zoning information Line.
+To research zoning, enter the address on Portland Maps or call the General Inquiries number.

 Small Business Empowerment Program